vilihellsten/Angular-Azure-app-service/README.md

 Harjoitustyö on julkaistu Microsoft Azuressa.

 This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
-Since then, the Angular version has been updated to 15.2.
+Since then, the Angular version has been updated to 15.2. sd

 ## Development server